How Malnutrition Changes Your Brain, Affects Mental Health, (And Why Recovery Feels So Hard)

 • Increased sensitivity to stress

-Malnutrition can also worsen symptoms of existing mental health conditions such as Major Depressive Disorder and Generalized Anxiety Disorder.
+Malnutrition can also worsen symptoms of existing mental health conditions such as Major Depressive Disorder and Generalized Anxiety Disorder [3,8].

 Many individuals assume their depression or anxiety is purely psychological.
-However, in many cases, nutritional deprivation is contributing directly to these symptoms.
+However, in many cases, nutritional deprivation may be contributing directly to these symptoms [1,2].

 How Malnutrition Changes Brain Structure

-Prolonged malnutrition can actually change the structure of the brain.
+Prolonged malnutrition can change the structure of the brain, especially in severe restrictive eating disorders [4,5].

-Research shows that severe malnutrition may lead to:
+Research shows that severe malnutrition may be associated with:

 • Reduced gray matter volume